Autogas: Thailand

 Thailand has for over 15 years run LPG taxi cabs in Bangkok, though autos and buses had erroneously labelled NGV stickers when in fact, they were LPG.
-A low cost local modification industry had sprung up in Thailand, with costs of conversion as low as US$800, as well as strong local knowhow to avoid its major safety issues.
+A low cost local modification industry had sprung up in Thailand, with costs of conversion as low as US$800, as well as strong local know-how to avoid its major safety issues.
 By 2008, half of all taxicabs had switched from gasoline to LPG by low cost local modification.
 Despite a government push, the number of LPG vehicles continues to grow and outpace NGVs.
 The number of autogas vehicles has continues to see high growth, despite a push for operators to switch to NGV (CNG), there has been considerable resistance due to inherent costs.
 As of January 2013, Thailand has 1,014,000 LPG fueled vehicles, and consumed 606,000 tonnes in 2012 of LPG, while 483 stations serve some 380,000 CNG vehicles.